How Inpatient Mental Health Treatment Works (Is It Right for Me?)

 Where Exactly Do You Go for Inpatient Mental Health Care?

-If it's your first time getting inpatient care, or if you've received short-term inpatient treatment before and responded well to it, you'll probably receive care at a general hospital with a psychiatric unit or at a standalone private psychiatric facility that is part of a major hospital system in your area.
+If it’s your first time getting inpatient care, or if you’ve received short-term inpatient treatment before and responded well to it, you should look for a general hospital with a psychiatric unit or a standalone private psychiatric facility that is part of a major hospital system in your area.

-It’s possible to call a psychiatric unit or hospital and ask to be admitted voluntarily.
-You may have a local hospital with a mental health unit, or you may need to travel to one that does.
+If you think you need inpatient care, you can call a psychiatric unit or hospital and ask to be admitted voluntarily.
+They may try to help you figure out if you meet admission criteria on the phone or may ask you to come there.
+You may have a local hospital with a mental health unit, or you may need to travel to a hospital a little further away that has one.

 Depending on your symptoms and situation, the hospital may ask you to bring yourself or have a loved one bring you to the facility.
-Otherwise, you’ll be admitted through a local emergency department (ED), where you’ll wait under safe supervision until space becomes available at a mental health unit or facility.
+Otherwise, you’ll be admitted through a local emergency department (ED), where you’ll be evaluated and kept safe until space is available at a mental health unit or facility.

 HEADS UP